Our complete selection of laser diodes is available on the LD Selection Guide tab above.

 Reflections: Flat surfaces in the optical system in front of a laser diode can cause some of the laser energy to reflect back onto the laser’s monitor photodiode giving an erroneously high photodiode current.
 If optical components are moved within the system and energy is no longer reflected onto the monitor photodiode, a constant power feedback loop will sense the drop in photodiode current and try to compensate by increasing the laser drive current and possibly overdriving the laser.
 Back reflections can also cause other malfunctions or damage to laser diodes.
 To avoid this, be sure that all surfaces are angled 5-10° and when necessary, use optical isolators to attenuate direct feedback into the laser.

-Heat Sinks: Laser lifetime is inversely proportional to operating temperature.
-Always mount the laser in a suitable heat sink to remove excess heat from the laser package.
+Thermal Management: Laser diode lifetime is inversely proportional to operating temperature.
+We strongly recommend the use of active temperature control in order to prevent damage and/or reduced lifetime.
+For assistance in picking a suitable temperature controller for your application please contact Tech Support.
+In addition, always mount the laser in a suitable heat sink to remove excess heat from the laser package.

 Voltage and Current Overdrive: Be careful not to exceed the maximum voltage and currents even momentarily.
 Also, reverse voltages as little as 3 V can damage a laser diode.